checht71/AI-Notes/AI Vault/General AI Notes/0. Theory and Intro/Other Math Concepts/Taylor Series.md

-Keep in mind that Taylor Series approximations only work within a very limited range of your x value (this increases slightly with higer orders).
+Keep in mind that Taylor Series approximations only work within a very limited range of your x value (this increases slightly with higher orders).